boostorg/hana/README.md

   cloning the gh-pages branch into that directory, as explained above.
 - The [example](example) directory contains the source code for all the examples of both the tutorial and the reference documentation.
+- The [experimental](experimental) directory contains various experiments that might or might not make it into Hana at some point.
 - The [include](include) directory contains the library itself, which is header only.
 - The [test](test) directory contains the source code for all the unit tests.